NoemPHP/state-machine/docs/README.md

 ### Using `RegionLoader`

-You can also load a state machine configuration from YAML. `RegionLoader::fromYaml()` will provide a `RegionBuiler` which you can then modify further or start using right away.
+You can also load a state machine configuration from YAML. `RegionLoader::fromYaml()` will provide a `RegionBuilder` which you can then modify further or start using right away.
 Here is an example:

 ```yaml